 Many small businesses as a matter of cost opt to maintain their websites themselves, relying on paid support for things like feature additions or custom WordPress development.

 Managing a successful website requires time, money or both!

 The basic requirements for a successful website begins with having a good website, one that is easy to use, loads fast, able to handle multiple screen sizes and resolutions and of course regularly updated with quality content.

-To keep your WordPress website in tiptop shape and to give yourself a chance of success, you need to ensure that you are regularly maintaining and enhancing your the website.
+To keep your WordPress website in tiptop shape and to give yourself a chance of success, you need to ensure that you are regularly maintaining and enhancing your the website, and also maintain a dedicated wordpress hosting website.
 At the very least your website management checklist should include.